Guidance on FIFRA 24(c) Registrations

 Response: Yes, unless either the state, if it has such authority, or EPA has prohibited the use of the product as part of a cancellation order.
 To date this has been a rare occurrence.

-Response: There is no specific date before which residue data were generated that leads to automatic rejection of that data.
-Provided the analytical method has been properly validated (control, spiked, and treated samples) and measures the total residue of concern as expressed in present tolerances, and is otherwise consistent with current Agency requirements that residue data would be considered valid.
+Response: There is no specific date before which residue data were generated that leads to automatic rejection of those data.
+Provided the analytical method has been properly validated (control, spiked, and treated samples) and measures the total residue of concern as expressed in present tolerances, and is otherwise consistent with current Agency requirements, those residue data would be considered valid.

-24. Issue: How restrictive should states be relative to accepting residue data and their conformity to GLP (# of replications, dosage rate relative to label rate, etc.)?
+25. Issue: How restrictive should states be relative to accepting residue data and their conformity to Good Laboratory Practice (GLP) standards (# of replications, dosage rate relative to label rate, etc.)?
 Is non-GLP data acceptable for a §24(c) registration?

 Response: Although any new data should follow GLP, non-GLP data are not automatically rejected.
 The data submitter should point out why the data do not meet GLP and submit a rationale as to why the departure does not invalidate the data.
 The key factors that EPA looks for in residue data are (1) evidence that the pesticide was applied according to label directions resulting in highest residues (maximum application rate, maximum number of applications, shortest interval between applications and shortest preharvest interval) and (2) recovery data showing the analytical method was capable of measuring the total residue of concern.
 Any studies not meeting these two requirements are likely to lead to rejection of the §24(c) registration.

 26. Issue: What data does EPA require to be submitted to EPA with a §24(c) registration?
 Residue and efficacy data have been the primary supporting data for most §24(c) registrations in the past.
 However, EPA has been turning down or requiring revisions of §24(c) registrations due to environmental and toxicological concerns.
 If this type of data is required with a §24(c) registration, states need to know.